When is Sky drama Cobra on TV?

 Robert Carlyle (The Struggle of the Worlds) will play British Prime Minister Robert Sutherland, whereas Victoria Hamilton (The Crown) is his Chief of Workers Anna Marshall.

-Richard Dormer (Sport of Thrones) has snagged the position of Fraser Walker, top-of-the-line disaster contingency planners within the nation, with David Haig (Killing Eve) because the plotting Residence Secretary Archie Glover-Morgan.
+Richard Dormer (Recreation of Thrones) has snagged the function of Fraser Walker, among the finest disaster contingency planners within the nation, with David Haig (Killing Eve) because the plotting Residence Secretary Archie Glover-Morgan.

 Rounding out the forged are Marsha Thomason (White Collar) as Francine Bridge MP and Lucy Cohu (Maigret) because the Prime Minister’s spouse, Rachel.